1. Ever wonder why we use blankets to sleep?

 Today is a quick hitter post for those who are trying to regain leptin sensitivity.
-I have gotten many PM’s on my Dr. Jack Kruse Facebook page and a ton of requests via twitter (@DrJackKruse) and by email to post a synthesis post on how several levees tie together for metabolism and sleep.
-I would strongly recommend that you re read the first leptin and sleep blog to review some of the material as a nice primer.
+I have gotten many PM’s on my Dr. Jack Kruse Facebook page and a ton of requests via Twitter (@DrJackKruse) and by email to post a synthesis post on how several levees tie together for metabolism and sleep.
+I would strongly recommend that you re-read the first leptin and sleep blog to review some of the material as a nice primer.

 Ok, so off we go.

 When uncoupling occurs, we make heat and not energy from normal metabolism.
+This heat a part of light in the infrared part of the spectrum.
 This means we will burn off our excess calories as pure heat.
+In other words, we lose light and it affects water adjacent to the mitochondrial surface.
 This is one reason why calories in and calories out argument makes no biologic sense once you understand how leptin works.
-Humans are built to burn fat at night as we sleep to loose excess weight we don’t need.
+Humans are built to burn fat at night as we sleep to lose excess weight we don’t need.
 The timing of the leptin action is also critical.
 It usually occurs between 12-2 AM and is tied to when you last ate and how much darkness your eyes have seen.
 This generally occurs soon after our hypothalamus releases another hormone called prolactin from our pituitary gland in the brain.
 The prolactin surge does not happen if the patient has sleep apnea or ate some carbs to close to bedtime.
 If you eat any carbs and protein within 4 hours of sleep you will never see the prolactin surge because any spike in insulin turns off this critical release.
 Ok, you must be asking why is this prolactin hormone so important?
 Is not prolactin just a hormone to secrete human milk, doc?
 That is not the only action of prolactin.
 Immediately after prolactin is released at this time, another signal is sent to the anterior pituitary to release Growth Hormone (GH).
 GH is stimulated only during autophagic sleep cycles in stage 3 and 4 to increase protein synthesis for muscle growth all while you’re dissipating heat.
-This is the major release of GH in humans post puberty.
+This is the major release of GH in humans post-puberty.
 The implications here are huge.
 If you are LR and have sleep apnea you will have an altered body composition because of a low GH level.
+This occurs because you are losing electrons from your tissues during sleep and they swell.
+This impedes your ability to breathe well to get oxygen to your mitochondria.
 It means as you age you have higher body fat and lower muscle mass.
 This is precisely what we see in humans as they age and invariably their sleep is also poor.